Jordan-z5214614/IT-Project-GROUPNAME/README.md

  - keyboard
  - Laptop or PC with SD card port
  - Raspberry Pi HATs
-(We used the HAT's from the "Adafruit DC & Stepper Motor HAT for Raspberry Pi - Mini Kit".
+(We used the Adafruit motor control HATs from the "Adafruit DC & Stepper Motor HAT for Raspberry Pi - Mini Kit".
 This can be brought from the following link: https://www.adafruit.com/product/2348)

 ![alt text](https://github.com/Jordan-z5214614/IT-Project-GROUPNAME/blob/master/Images%20of%20the%20Parts%20for%20the%20Project/Raspberry-Pi-Hat.JPG)